 Why Do You Need An Acquirer To Process Payments?

-When you want to process payments on your website, you need to sign an acceptance contract with an acquirer.
-What’s hiding behind the acquirer term and why do you need one?
+Before you start accepting payments on your website, there are a few things you need to do.
+And one of them is signing a contract with your acquirer.
+So, what’s hiding behind this acquirer term and why do you need one?

 Latest posts by Sandra Wróbel-Konior (see all)